johanneswk/AssignmentEncryptionPython/README.md

-# AssignmentEncryptionPython

-This program can hash a file, sign a file, store an encrypted session key and encrypt a file using a public and private key
+# Encryption, hashing and signing in Python

+This script was made so that a file can be sent securely.
+It does this by:

+- Creating a hash of the specified file

+- Signing the hash

+- Encrypting the file using AES

+- Encrypting the session-key with a (foreign) public key

 **Parameters:**
 This script needs 4 arguments supplied from the terminal to function.
-1. -k (path to folder with RSA keys)
+1. `-k` (path to folder with RSA keys)
-2. -f (location of file to be encrypted)
+2. `-f` (location of file to be encrypted)
-3. -fpk (public key of the receiver)
+3. `-fpk` (public key of the receiver)
-4. -o (path where files will be stored)
+4. `-o` (path where files will be stored)